 So now that you’ve put away all of your office supplies and other gear, you should give some special attention to your desktop.
 Typically, your desktop is going to be the messiest and most disorganized part of any office.
 It’s also probably the most important part of your office to keep as neat and systemized as possible.

-First, it’s definitely a good idea to invest in a few additional office organization supplies and desk organization supplies like desktop supply dispensers, letter trays, and file folder racks if you don’t already have these things.
+First, it’s definitely a good idea to invest in a few additional desk organization supplies, desk accessories, and other desk organizer tools like desktop accessories, accessory dispensers, letter trays, and file folder racks if you don’t already have these things.
 These items will not only help you to keep your papers organized but will also let you stack them vertically so that they take up less desktop real estate.

-It’s also helpful to create levels or tiers on your desk.
+It’s also helpful to create levels or tiers on your desk for optimal desk organization.
 For example, you can buy a monitor riser for your computer monitor that will turn previously “dead” desk real estate into a new storage space.
 By efficiently stacking items on your desk, you’ll be able to maximize your storage space and maintain your desktop organization.

 Organize Your Desk Drawers